grosjo/tomboy-reborn/README.md

     Free Pascal Compiler - https://freepascal.org/ - version 3.0.4 or later.
     Lazarus - https://www.lazarus-ide.org/ - version 2.0.6 or later
-    kcontrols - https://bitbucket.org/tomkrysl/kcontrols - included in the default "plugs-ins" of lazarus
+    kcontrols - to be installed via the Online Package Manager of Lazarus UniqueInstance - to be installed via the Online Package Manager of Lazarus

 Compiling
 ---------